 He tenderly spoke Rachel’s personal notes on Doyle – white, beautiful, age 36, busty, luscious lips, favorite drink Sex on the Grass...

-“I heard that,” Lead Inspector Larry Leahy said as walked in, fondling the hearing aid in his right ear.
+“I heard that,” Lead Inspector Larry Leahy said as he walked in, fondling the hearing aid in his right ear.
 “You tried to make an arrest too soon in the Rachel Spillane case.
 We don’t want that to happen again.
 So, careful as you go, Saigon Boy.”

 “It won’t happen again, Red Hen.”